ispc/ispc.github.com/README.rst

 Intel(r) SPMD Program Compiler
 ==============================

-Welcome to the Intel(r) SPMD Program Compiler (ispc)!

-``ispc`` is a compiler for a variant of the C programming language, with extensions for `single program, multiple data<http://en.wikipedia.org/wiki/SPMD">(SPMD)`_ programming.
+``ispc`` is a compiler for a variant of the C programming language, with extensions for `single program, multiple data<http://en.wikipedia.org/wiki/SPMD>`_ programming.
 Under the SPMD model, the programmer writes a program that generally appears to be a regular serial program, though the execution model is actually that a number of *program instances* execute in parallel on the hardware.